pghvlaans/sbotools/README.md

 ## Changes

+* Post-Release
+  * sbocheck: Do not use compact format for CLASSIC mode

 * 3.1 - 2024-12-05
   * sbofind: Allow multiple search terms
   * Add a summary sbotools(1) man page with executive summaries and a startup guide